pnlbwh/pnlpipe-containers/docs/README.md

 Once inside the container, you can test its functionality with:

-> atlas.py --help
+> align.py --help

 > UKFTractography --help

-> DWIConvert --help
+> antsRegistration --help

 The above should print corresponding help messages without any error.